top of page

 The verb 'masquerade' has a rich etymology that leads us to the fascinating world of masked balls and elaborate disguises.
 It finds its origins in the French language, specifically from the word 'masquer,' which means 'to wear a mask' or 'to disguise oneself.'
 This French term can be traced back to the Italian word 'maschera,' referring to a mask.
 'Maschera' ultimately has its roots in the Arabic word 'maskhara,' meaning 'buffoon' or 'jester.'
 The evolution of 'masquerade' in English reflects the tradition of dressing up in masks and costumes, often for festive or secretive purposes.
 Hence, the etymology of 'masquerade' highlights its historical association with donning masks and disguises to conceal one's true identity or to participate in elaborate social events, tracing its linguistic journey from Arabic to Italian and finally to English.

-Quiz: Find the meaning of the verb masquerade:
+Find the correct meaning of the verb masquerade:

 Try Again!